Sensory Play: What Is It and Why Is It Important for Kids?

 Some sensory materials, such as squishy playdough or smooth rice, can have a soothing effect on children.
 Engaging in sensory play can help them regulate their emotions and calm down when overwhelmed or overstimulated.

-Develops Language And Vocabulary
+Develops Language and Vocabulary

 While interacting with new materials, children often ask questions, describe their actions, and use descriptive language to discuss their experiences.
 It’s a fun way to expand their vocabulary and develop their language skills.